aryanSharmaGithub/interviewQuestions/Data Structures/Graph/readme.md

 2.)
 Take a priority queue and push {dis, node} in it. <br/>
 3.)
 Run basic BFS. <br/>
 4.)
 Compare if the current distance is greater than the distance coming via node <br/>
-- a.)
-If yes, then update the value in dis array and push the {dis,node} in queue <br/>
+- If yes, then update the value in dis array and push the {dis,node} in queue <br/>

 > Code